paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-050-agricultural-credit.md

     (i) the carrying out of the administrative duties of the Authority;

-    (ii) direction of the Authority staff; and
+    (ii) direction of the Authority staff;

+    (iii) assuming the duties of the Federal cochairperson and the alternate Federal cochairperson for purposes of continuation of normal operations in the event that both positions are vacant; and

-    (iii) such other duties as the Authority may assign.
+    (iv) such other duties as the Authority may assign.

   (C) *No Federal employee status* — No member, alternate, officer, or employee of the Authority (except the Federal cochairperson of the Authority, the alternate and staff for the Federal cochairperson, and any Federal employee detailed to the Authority under subsection (e)(5)) shall be considered to be a Federal employee for any purpose.